opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_gpu_drivers_of_gpu-accelerated_ecss/gpu_driver.rst

 -  To use graphics acceleration, such as OpenGL, DirectX, or Vulkan, install a GRID driver and separately purchase and configure a GRID license.
 The GRID driver with a vDWS license also supports CUDA for both computing and graphics acceleration.

    -  A graphics-accelerated (G series) ECS created using a Windows public image has had a GRID driver of a specified version installed by default, but the GRID license must be purchased and configured separately.
 Before using such an ECS, check whether the desired driver has been installed on it and whether the version of the installed driver meets service requirements.
    -  A graphics-accelerated (G series) ECS created using a Linux public image does not have a GRID driver installed by default.
-To install a GRID driver, see :ref:`Installing a GRID Driver on a GPU-accelerated ECS <en-us_topic_0149610914>`.
+To install a GRID driver, see :ref:`Manually Installing a GRID Driver on a GPU-accelerated ECS <en-us_topic_0149610914>`.
-   -  To install a GRID driver on a GPU-accelerated ECS created using a private image, see :ref:`Installing a GRID Driver on a GPU-accelerated ECS <en-us_topic_0149610914>`.
+   -  To install a GRID driver on a GPU-accelerated ECS created using a private image, see :ref:`Manually Installing a GRID Driver on a GPU-accelerated ECS <en-us_topic_0149610914>`.

 -  To use computing acceleration, install a Tesla driver.